rackerlabs/technical-blog/_posts/2019-10-17-three-ways-salesforce-health-cloud-can-improve-patient-experience.md

 or “better processes” if they aren’t outcome focused.
 We must tie all three together — technology, data, and process — to focus on the patient experience, measure it and improve it.

-### Why You Need to Prioritize Patient Experience
+### Why you need to prioritize patient experience

 Your competitive edge and the viability of your business depend on your ability to stitch together technology, data and processes to be fanatically focused on the experiences of your customers!

 These digital and analog experiences can be as meaningful as you design and build them to be.
 And I’d do it fast — your competitors are!
-Patient satisfaction is tied more and more to your reimbursements.
+[Patient satisfaction](https://www.accessefm.com/blog/how-does-patient-satisfaction-impact-reimbursement) is tied more and more to your reimbursements.
 You have to earn their business.
 Over and over again.

 Patients expect more.
 They are not satisfied with fragmented, siloed, or slow-moving health services.
 They know technology can transform their experience, and they want to see it used.
-We’re not just talking about young people (or overly optimistic spry 40-something’s like me) — a DuetHealth survey found 89% of patients aged 55 and older said they want to manage their own healthcare and will need technology access to do so.
+We’re not just talking about young people (or overly optimistic spry 40-something’s like me) — a [DuetHealth survey](https://www.duethealth.com/patient-engagement-stats-that-keep-hospital-ceos-up-at-night/) found 89% of patients aged 55 and older said they want to manage their own healthcare and will need technology access to do so.
 Additionally, 35% of those senior patients felt their health plans don’t adequately leverage health technology.